Get insights into wedding dress alteration costs. Discover factors influencing pricing and make informed decisions for your dream bridal fit

 You may have budgeted a set amount of money for your dream wedding dress, but, keep in mind, it won’t be a perfect fit off the rack (or out of the box).
 Your wedding dress will likely need to undergo several rounds of alterations in order to fit you like a glove.
 So, when wedding dress shopping, don't forget to factor in the cost of wedding dress alterations before saying "yes" to the perfect dress.

-How much do wedding alterations cost, exactly?
-Here’s a breakdown of what you can expect.
+How much do wedding dress alterations cost, exactly?
+Here’s a breakdown of the alteration prices you can expect.

-On average, typical wedding dress alterations cost between $150 and $600.
-If you're customizing your gown or modernizing your mother's dress, it may be up to $1,000.
-Some bridal boutiques may charge you a flat fee, while other seamstresses may charge you for individual alteration services.
+On average, typical wedding dress alterations cost between $150 and $800.
+If you're customizing your gown or modernizing your mother's dress, expect to pay $1,000 and up.
+Some bridal boutiques may charge flat fees, while other seamstresses may charge you for individual alteration services.

 The amount of money that you’ll pay to alter your wedding dress depends on how much work you’ll need done.
 Some wedding dresses are simple to alter, for example, some dresses just need to be hemmed for length and adjusted on the sides to properly fit.

 But, of course, the more complicated or custom the gown, the more expensive it's going to be.
 You may want to adjust the neckline, add a strap, or add additional beading and/or other embellishments.
-These customizations may require an additional cost.
+These customizations may require an additional cost, depending on the complexity.
 Your seamstress will likely also need to add in the bustle, which keeps the train off the ground post-ceremony.

 Related: How to Bustle a Wedding Dress